How To Increase Lactate Threshold With Our Top Training Methods

 The drop in pH occurs due to the hydrogen ions that are also produced during anaerobic glycolysis.

-Essentially, the hydrogen ions are the metabolic byproducts your muscles produce at high intensities of exercise.
+Essentially, the hydrogen ions are the metabolic by-products your muscles produce at high intensities of exercise.
 These ions lower the pH in the muscles and blood, causing an acidic environment that results in a burning sensation and intense fatigue in your muscles.

-What Is Lactate Threshold?
+What Is Your Lactate Threshold?

 Lactate threshold (LT), which is also known as anaerobic threshold, is the point beyond which blood lactate levels rise dramatically with increased exercise intensity.